CogentRedTester/mpv-file-browser/addons/addons.md

 Note that the `parse_directory()` function must be called from inside a [coroutine](#coroutines).

-Also note that a limitation of the file-browser internals is that a single coroutine cannot be used for multiple parses simultaneously (because the coroutine thread object is used to index the parse_state index).
-The `parse_directory()` function handles this by creating a new coroutine for the scan, which hands execution back to the original coroutine on completion.
+Also note that every parse operation is expected to have its own unique coroutine.
+This acts as a unique ID that can be used internally or by other addons.
+This means that if multiple `parse_directory` operations are run within a single coroutine then file-browser will automatically create a new coroutine for the scan, which hands execution back to the original coroutine upon completion.

 ### Advanced Functions